esphome/esphome-docs/components/deep_sleep.rst

 ``GPIO15``, ``GPIO25``, ``GPIO26``, ``GPIO27``, ``GPIO32``, ``GPIO39``).

 While in deep sleep mode, the node will not do any work and not respond to any network traffic, even Over The Air updates.
+If the device's entities are appearing as **Unavailable** while your device is actively sleeping, this component was likely added after the device was added to Home Assistant.
+To prevent this behavior, you can remove and re-add the device within ESPHome.

 .. code-block:: yaml